Pages

 Victimised heroine

-Lil Dagover was born Maria Antonia Siegelinde Martha Seubert in Madiun on the island of Java in the Dutch West Indies, now Indonesia, in 1887 (some sources say 1894 or 1897).
+Lil Dagover was born Maria Antonia Siegelinde Martha Seubert in Madiun on the island of Java in the Dutch East Indies, now Indonesia, in 1887 (some sources say 1894 or 1897).
 She was the daughter of a forest ranger in the service of the Dutch colonial authorities.

 From the age of 10, she was educated in Baden-Baden, Germany.
-She made her film debut in 1913 as a snake dancer in Schlangentanz/Snake Dance, a documentary by Louis Held.
-Although she never got acting lessons she played parts in Die Retterin/The Saviour (Christa Christensen, 1916), Lebendig tot/Living Dead (Alwin Neuss, 1918) and Die Maske/The Mask (Ewald André Dupont, 1919).
+She made her film debut in 1913 as a snake dancer in Schlangentanz / Snake Dance, a documentary by Louis Held.
+Although she never got acting lessons, she played parts in Die Retterin/The Saviour (Christa Christensen, 1916), Lebendig tot/Living Dead (Alwin Neuss, 1918) and Die Maske / The Mask (Ewald André Dupont, 1919).

 Lil Dagover